croquet/croquet-docs/croquet/tutorials/1_3_multiuser_chat.md

       this.publish("viewInfo", "refresh");
     }
   ```
-  When a user leaves the session, the model decrements the `participants` count, removes the users' entry in the view list, and publishes the same refresh event.
+  When a user leaves the session, the model decrements the `participants` count, removes the user's entry in the view list, and publishes the same refresh event.

 ## ChatModel.newPost(post)
 ```